 The City of Emeryville has a City Council-City Manager form of government.
 Under this form of government, the Emeryville City Council is the legislative body responsible for setting city policy and adopting the city budget.

 The 5 City Council members are elected at large by the Emeryville electorate for 4-year staggered terms.
-Elections are held in odd-numbered years, with 3 councilmembers elected in 1 cycle and 2 councilmembers elected in the alternate cycle.
+Elections are held in even-numbered years, with 3 councilmembers elected in 1 cycle and 2 councilmembers elected in the alternate cycle.
 Councilmembers must be electors of the city and must have been residents of the city for the year preceding the election.

 Every year, the 5 City Councilmembers select a Mayor and Vice-Mayor from among themselves.
 The City Council members also serve as the legislative body for the city as the successor agency to the Emeryville Redevelopment Agency.